leburgeon/fullstack-hy2020.github.io/src/content/11/en/part11b.md

 ![e2e tests](../../images/11/9.png)

-End-to-end tests are nice since they give us confidence that software works from the end user's perspective.
-The price we have to pay is the slower feedback time.
-Now executing the whole workflow takes quite much longer.
+End-to-end tests are nice since they give us confidence that the application works from the end user's perspective.
+The price we pay is the slower feedback time; executing the whole workflow now takes *quite a bit* longer.

 </div>